tothagie/Automated-Job-Intelligence-Dashboard/docs/data-model.md

 ## Overview

-The automation stores all collected job postings in a centralized Google Sheets database.
+The automation stores collected job opportunities in a centralized Google Sheets database.

-Each row represents a single standardized job posting, regardless of the original source.
-The common structure enables filtering, reporting and future analytics without requiring source-specific processing.
+Each row represents a single job posting collected from an external source.
+The data model combines operational tracking fields, source information and technical attributes required for data quality management and duplicate prevention.

+The standardized structure allows efficient filtering, monitoring and future analysis of job market data.

 ---